iva2k/svelte-blank-20221125/CREATING.md

 Error importing from '@vite-pwa/sveltekit' - there is `export default {...}` in @vite-pwa/sveltekit/dist/index.mjs.
 Changing it to `export {...}` (removing `default`) fixes the problem.
 Use `pnpm patch @vite-pwa/sveltekit`, editing the file in directory created by `pnpm patch`, and creating a patch file with `pnpm patch-commit <path given by pnpm>`.

-TODO: (now) Implement "no offline" fallback page - suggest to connect to Internet.

 ### Create Favicon Component